Searching for a new job can run up costs. Can you deduct them on your tax return? Yes, but with a few limitations.

 - Airfare and lodging if an interview requires travel or an overnight visit to another city.
-Now keep in mind, you can only deduct travel-related expenses if they are primarily for work.
+Now keep in mind, you can only deduct travel-related expenses if they are primarily looking for work.

 - Outplacement services.
 But if you take a deduction and an employer reimburses you later, you'll have to treat the reimbursement as income.